mab253/unlock-nyc-web/home-slides/slide6.md

 Ghosting is a common discriminatory tactic that can be hard to recognize.
 If a broker stops responding to your texts, calls, or e-mails after you mention your voucher, or gives you the runaround, **you can report that!**

-If you've been ghosted by a broker, know that you're not alone.
-Scroll down to **learn how to catch and report ghosting.**
+If you've been ghosted by a broker, know that you're not alone. **Learn how to catch and report ghosting.**